-Ziggy Ansah returns to practice and ‘is ready to battle,’ says coach Pete Carroll
+Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 Former Seahawks QB and radio analyst Warren Moon was also a visitor at practice Tuesday.

-Moon took an indefinite leave of absence in his role as the team’s radio analyst in Dec., 2017 after it was learned he was being sued for sexual harassment.
+Moon took an indefinite leave of absence in his role as the team’s radio analyst in Dec.
+2017 after he was sued for sexual harassment.

 Dave Wyman filled in for Moon the rest of the 2017 season and all of 2018.